Baha2Odeh/wp-gif-player/readme.txt

 * GIFs can be added easily with the Add GIF Button
 + Supports parallel uploads
 * Simple installation
+* Easily limit maximum screen size of your GIF

 == Installation ==

 The installation process.

 Upload the plugin to your blog.
+Click "activate plugin".
 That's it.

+- Start using WP-GIF-Player by adding a GIF via the "Add GIF" button in your editor screen
+- Limit maximum width by changing width="..." parameter in the shortcode (150 - 600 in steps of 50)

-In the settings you can choose weather you like WP GIF Player to create a preview pic for your article.
+In the settings you can choose whether you like WP GIF Player to create a preview pic for your article.

 = Attention =

 * You will have to use the WP standard editor to add gifs to your post
-* If you deactivate or uninstall WP GIF Player, instead of the media, the shortcode [WPGP gif_id=".."] will appear in your posts.
+* If you deactivate or uninstall WP GIF Player, instead of the media, the shortcode [WPGP gif_id=".." width="600"] will appear in your posts.
 To replace shortcodes with your media you will have to edit these posts manually (An automated solution is planed but we can't guaranteed that it will work on posts created with this version of WP GIf Player).
 * WP GIF Player will not work automatically on your existing gif-posts (you can review them manually)
 * LazyLoad will not work on WP GIF Player preview pictures